Frequently Asked Questions

 How to Search OFAC's Sanctions Lists

 Yes, OFAC does maintain its own web-based search service.
-It can be accessed at by clicking here
+It can be accessed by clicking here.

 In addition to returning results that are exact matches (when the match threshold slider bar is set to 100%), Sanctions List Search can also provide a broader set of results using fuzzy logic.
+This logic uses character and string matching as well as phonetic matching.
 Only the name field of Sanctions List Search invokes fuzzy logic when the tool is run.
 The other fields on the tool use character matching logic.
 Please click here for more information on what a true sanctions list match is.
+For more information on the slider bar, see FAQ 247.

 The score field indicates the similarity between the name entered and resulting matches on one of OFAC's sanctions lists.
-A score of 100 indicates an exact match, while lower scores indicate potential matches.
+It is calculated using two matching logic algorithms: one based upon phonetics, and a second based upon the similarity of the characters in the two strings.
+The slider bar defaults to a score of 100, which indicates an exact match.
+Lower scores indicate potential matches.

 The minimum name score field limits the number of names returned by the search.
 A value of 100 will return only names that exactly match the characters entered into the name field.
 A value of 50 will return all names that are deemed to be 50% similar based upon the matching logic of the search tool.
 By lowering the match threshold the system will return a broader result set.